lucasmelin/lucasmelin-hugo/content/blog/2014-11-30/index.md

 2. After clicking download, you'll be presented with a list of options to choose from in order to customize your version of Prism.
 This includes themes, languages Prism will recognize, and even a handful of plugins.

 3. Download the Javascript and CSS files provided at the bottom, and save them in a folder your webserver can access.
-For my part, I've placed both in a folder named prism.
+For my part, I've placed both in a folder named `prism`.

 #### Installing Prism

 1. Now that we've dowloading the necessary files, we need to include both the Javascript and CSS files.
-For my part, I have a main.less file that Harp converts to CSS and a \_layout.jade file the Harp converts to HTML.
-However, the same idea applies if you're using something like a main.css or \_layout.ejs file.
+For my part, I have a `main.less` file that Harp converts to CSS and a `\_layout.jade` file the Harp converts to HTML.
+However, the same idea applies if you're using something like a `main.css` or `\_layout.ejs` file.

 2. In your main.less file, add the line `@import "path_to_prism.css/prism";` to the top of the file.

-   Note: I had issues with importing into my main.less file a CSS file, and not a less file.
+   Note: I had issues with importing into my `main.less` file a CSS file, and not a less file.
 Per the [lesscss.org documentation](http://lesscss.org/features/#import-options-css), there should no longer be an issue importing a CSS file, and [Harp v0.14.0](http://harpjs.com/blog/v0-14-0-implicit-autoprefixing) includes LESS version 1.7.4, however I still had issues.
-Changing the prism.css file extension to prism.less solved the problem for me though.
+Changing the `prism.css` file extension to `prism.less` solved the problem for me though.

-3. Finally, add the line `script(src="/path_to_prism.js/prism.js")` to your \_layout.jade header block, or `<script type="text/javascript" src="/path_to_prism.js/prism.js"></script>` to your Javacript file.
+3. Finally, add the line `script(src="/path_to_prism.js/prism.js")` to your `\_layout.jade` header block, or `<script type="text/javascript" src="/path_to_prism.js/prism.js"></script>` to your Javacript file.

 #### Using Prism